 FoodCorps stood with school communities, helping to connect kids to healthy food in and out of the classroom through meal delivery, garden cultivation, and engaging online lessons.
 Our service program adapted to meet school communities’ evolving needs.
 We harnessed the spotlight on school meals to lift stories about the importance of food in schools.
 And we advocated for legislation that would protect children’s health, from emergency relief to longer-term funding in support of healthy schools.

+Together with communities, FoodCorps serves to connect kids to healthy food in school.
 Here’s a look at what our dedicated network and supporters made possible last year.